 Read More

 Prepare the altar for each service.
 Care for the altar, its furnishings and linens, acolyte robes, Communion assistant robes and paraments.
+Prepare Communion for worship, weddings or funerals.
 Time commitment: 1-1.5 hours every 4-5 weeks for a year.
 Training provided.

 BAKING COMMUNION BREAD